Ilya626/Inference_speed_estimator/README.md

 ## Caveats

-* The calibration targets dense models.
-Mixture-of-Experts architectures with sparse activation may require a different model.
+* The shipped dense and MoE calibrations target Strix Halo measurements.
+Gather hardware-specific samples and refit the constants for other devices.
 * KV cache calculations assume FP16/BF16 storage.
 If your runtime stores KV in a different format (e.g. FP8), adjust `dtype_bytes` accordingly.
 * Metadata quality on Hugging Face varies; when architectural fields are